shajra/nix-project/doc/project-developing.md

 }
 ```

-Hopefully the improvement in this DSL is appreciable upon inspection.
+Hopefully, the improvement in this DSL is appreciable upon inspection.
 We don't have to mess with a parameterization for the system.
-And merging everything together for each system is done for us.
+And merging everything for each system is done for us.

 In the example above, rather than accessing the `hello` package from the `inputs.nixpkgs` parameter, we get it from the per-system module argument `pkgs`, which looks for `inputs.nixpkgs` by name, and selects out the appropriate `legacyPackages` for whatever system we're targeting (one of those listed in `systems`).